ishandutta2007/Autolingo/README.md

 # Autolingo
-Automatically completes Duolingo lessons so you don't have to
+Automatically completes Duolingo lessons for you
 # Credits
 kris brethowe